-Loan Forgiveness Programs are available to borrowers who meet certain criteria.
+Federal Loan Forgiveness Programs are available to federal student loan borrowers who meet certain criteria.
 These programs are administered by the U.S. Department of Education and we encourage you to research these opportunities.

-There are two types of loan forgiveness programs currently available to borrowers:
+There are three types of federal student loan forgiveness programs currently available to federal student loan borrowers:

-Loan Forgiveness for Teachers: The Stafford Loan Forgiveness program allows eligible borrowers to
+Loan Forgiveness for Teachers: The Teacher Loan Forgiveness program allows eligible borrowers to

-receive forgiveness of up to $17,500 of their outstanding student loan
+receive forgiveness of up to a combined total of $17,500 of outstanding student loan

 Public Service Loan Forgiveness: The Public Service Loan Forgiveness program allows forgiveness of the